Assis

 Assis is a city and a municipality in the southwestern part of the state of São Paulo in Brazil.
-The population is 105,087 (2020 est.) in an area of 460.61 km^{2}.
+The population is 101,409 (2022 est.) in an area of 460.61 km^{2}.
 The town was founded on July 5, 1905, and became a municipality in 1917, when it was separated from Platina.
 It is the largest city of its microregion, and the 2nd of its mesoregion, and is 434 km away from the capital, São Paulo.

 The town has an annual average temperature of 21,37 °C, annual rainfall 1441 mm, and the vegetation predominates Mata Atlântica and Cerrado, is then a transition zone of vegetation.
 Its Human Development Index (HDI) is 0.805, considered high if compared to state and is in 28th place among Brazilian cities.

 The name Assis is a reference to Captain Assis, who explored the lands of the region.
-Is currently formed by the city of Assis, with its single district headquarters since Tarumã became a separate municipality in 1990.
+It is currently formed by the city of Assis, with its single district headquarters since Tarumã became a separate municipality in 1990.